-National Core Indicators Project
+Ohio National Core Indicators Project

-Within the state of Ohio the Department of Developmental Disabilities (DODD) measures system performance and collects system-level data through National Core Indicators (NCI) surveys.
-The data is then used to monitor, make decisions, allocate resources, and develop plans to improve the quality of life for the people they serve across the state.To see how DODD uses NCI data through reports and figures click here.
+These outcome data are used to monitor, make decisions, allocate resources, and develop plans to improve the quality of services for the people DODD serves across the state.To see how DODD uses NCI data through reports and figures click here.

 For more information, please contact: Anna Sigman at Annamarie.Sigman@osumc.edu or 1-888-685-0984